 You'll find further information on how personal data is used in our Privacy and Cookies section.

-Your child may wish to carry out part-time work while studying at Anglia Ruskin.
+Your child may wish to carry out part-time work while studying at ARU.

 We recommend that you discuss this with them before admission, when issues such as work-life balance should be considered.

-ARU Temps will take advice from the Anglia Ruskin Risk Management Team if necessary.
+ARU Temps, which is Anglia Ruskin University's campus employment bureau, will take advice from the Anglia Ruskin Risk Management Team if necessary.
 We'll also ask you to sign a form to confirm whether employment while studying is acceptable or not acceptable to you.
 We'll include this form with your child's offer letter.

 If you have any questions about health and safety, please contact our Risk Management Team: [email protected].